 - Stir in the dry ingredients.
 Then stir in the vanilla and milk until smooth.

 - Spoon the cake batter into the prepared pan and smooth the top.
-Tap the pan on the counter top to eliminate any air pockets.
+Tap the pan on the counter hard (at least 3 times) to eliminate any air pockets.

 - Bake on the middle rack for 16 – 20 minutes for two 6-inch pans (17 – 20 minutes for one 8-inch pan) or until a cake tester comes out hot to the touch.
 Do not open the oven during baking.